Tatra 57: Tatra 57

 The Tatra type 57, introduced in 1931, succeeded the Tatra 12.
 Styling continued the same streamlined, closed nose front as its predecessors – Type 11 and 12.
-It has a 1,155 cc overhead valve flat-four engine that produces 18 hp.
+It has a 1,155 cc overhead valve flat-four engine that produces 18 PS.
 Its fuel consumption is between eight and 10 litres per 100 km.
 Bodies offered included a four-seat saloon, four-seat convertible and two-seat convertible.
 All were two-door.